laravel/docs/helpers.md

 <a name="method-filled"></a>
 #### `filled()` {#collection-method}

-The `filled` function returns whether the given value is not "blank":
+The `filled` function determines whether the given value is not "blank":

     filled(0);
     filled(true);